robkorn/rust-urbit-http-api/README.md

 ### Urbit Chat Messaging Example

-This example displays how to connect to a ship and send a message to an Urbit chat.
+This example displays how to connect to a ship and send a message to an Urbit chat using the `Chat` struct interface.

 ```rust
 // Import the `ShipInterface` struct